 Rock star guestbook alternative: Sign a guitar! #Reception Advice#guestbook#musicians#rock 'n' roll wedding#steal-this-idea Updated Oct 12 2015 (Posted Nov 9 2012) Offbeat Editors From Jenn & Cody's wedding This guestbook alternative is rock genius.
 If you and your partner are musically inclined, immortalize your wedding day with an autographed instrument.
 Jenn and Cody's fabulous guitar is sporting some seriously colorful fine-tip Sharpie scrawls.
 I love the VIP signatures feel to it.
 Not into the rock and roll?
 Mulling over a Mahler-inspired version?
 Sign a violin!
 Toot your own (autographed blue French) horn!
 Make beautiful music, people, whatever that sounds like in your world.
 Looking for more alternative guest book ideas?
 We've rounded up some great ones!
 Have a great guestbook alternative?
 Tell us about it in the comments!
-PREVIOUS Robin & Mark's retro 3D movie theater wedding NEXT Wedding wedge shoes: for a lift without the stab Show/Hide comments [ 2 ] My husband to be suggested this idea for our wedding (as he is an avid musician) and I thought it was so cool!
+PREVIOUS Robin & Mark's retro 3D movie theater wedding NEXT Wedding wedge shoes: for a lift without the stab Show/Hide comments [ 5 ] My husband to be suggested this idea for our wedding (as he is an avid musician) and I thought it was so cool!
 Course when I mentioned it to a few friends and family members they thought it would be too "difficult" for the guests.
 What's difficult about signing a guitar?
 Needless to say, we're doing it anyways come 3 months!
 I love seeing that someone else did it without much "difficulty". 🙂 Reply I am also doing this…we purchased a black electric guitar on Craigs List..also some silver Sharpie pens…I am concerned though that it will smudge off…should I be coating the guitar with something before people sign it?
-1 agrees Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Reply I'm really not sure whether or not to do any kid of "guestbook."
+What's the point a month, year or decade later.
+Thoughts?
+Reply We did jenga blocks at our board game themed wedding.
+Now the signed ones sit in a bowl amongst our game collection.
+Note: my "extensive" research found that sharpie PENS (not the ultra fine sharpies) wrote the smoothest on the blocks.
+My sister got a shuttefly book of engagement pictures and printed her whole ceremony (readings, vows, etc) alongside the pictures.
+This book was actually used in the ceremony and then she had her guests sign anywhere in the book, but you could also get a few blank pages at the end and do it yearbook style.
+Reply Looking at guitars, I am thinking a unfurnished one, then lacquering it after the ceremony.
+I have a guest book for guests to write messages, but the guitar is for signatures.
+Hope that works, I'll find out soon:) Reply Join the conversation Cancel ReplyYour email address will not be published.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.